rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 > **another item** - Another description of that item
 ```
-To avoid these running together, the extra line feed here is necessary.
+To keep the lines from running together, the extra "spacing" line is necessary here.

 That ends up looking like this when the page is rendered: